WildDIC/AliexpressOrders/README.md

 * Get Google Service Credentials.
 Download the credential json in same folder and point the path in the credentials call in file
 * You need to share a google sheet and copy the url to an environment variable **AE_gsheet_url**
 * Also, setup the Aliexpress Username and Password as environment variables. **AE_username** and **AE_passwd**
-* Why Environment Variables: This is a makeshiift arrangement to pass on the credentials.
-Otherwise exposing these information in publicly shared code is a breach of privacy/security.
-A more permanent solution will be used once this sotware gets a desktop app.

 ### License
 This code ia available as free to use/redistribute under MIT License.
 Please check the LICENSE File for sharing and attributuon requirements